Seraphim Rose: Legacy

-Some Orthodox Christians anticipate Rose's canonization.
-At the 40th anniversary of Rose's death, Metropolitan Nikoloz of Akhalkalaki, from the Orthodox Church of Georgia, called for the canonization of Seraphim Rose.
-Before returning to Georgia, Metropolitan Nikoloz brought the question of canonization to Bishop Maxim of the Serbian Orthodox Church's Eparchy of Western America.
-A few days later, on September 6th, 2022, Metropolitan Neophytos of Morphou, of the Orthodox Church of Cyprus gave a sermon calling Fr.
-Seraphim Rose a saint.
+Some Orthodox Christians anticipate Rose's canonization by a synod.
+At the 40th anniversary of Rose's death, Metropolitan Nikoloz Pachuashvili of Akhalkalaki, from the Orthodox Church of Georgia, called for the canonization of Rose.
+Before returning to Georgia, Metropolitan Nikoloz brought the question of canonization to Bishop Maxim Vasiljević of the Serbian Orthodox Church's Diocese of Western America.
+Metropolitan Nikoloz canonized Rose locally in his diocese, the Eparchy of Akhalkalaki, Kumurdo and Kars, in February 2023.
+On September 6, 2022, Metropolitan Neophytos Masouras of Morphou, of the Orthodox Church of Cyprus gave a sermon calling Rose a saint.

 Several reputed miraculous events, healings and apparitions of Rose have been reported around the world, commencing soon after his death.
-In one such instance, a nun named Zvezdana at Prohor Pčinjski Monastery in Serbia informed her abbess that she had repeatedly felt the presence of Fr.
-Seraphim, and that he appeared to her on one occasion.
-She continued to pray, telling Seraphim that it was beautiful in his monastery.
-He replied, saying “It’s beautiful here Prohor Pčinjski Monastery also—beautified by the relics of Fr.
-Prohor.”
+In one such instance, a nun named Zvezdana at Prohor Pčinjski Monastery in Serbia informed her abbess that she had repeatedly felt the presence of Rose, and that he appeared to her on one occasion.
+She continued to pray, telling Rose that it was beautiful in his monastery.
+He replied, saying "It's beautiful here Prohor Pčinjski Monastery also—beautified by the relics of Fr.
+Prohor".